0xPolygonMiden/miden-client/docs/docs/usage/installation.md

 # Usage

-Before using Miden Client, make sure you have Rust [installed](https://www.rust-lang.org/tools/install).
-Miden Client requires Rust version **1.67** or later.
+Before using Miden client, make sure you have Rust [installed](https://www.rust-lang.org/tools/install).
+Miden client requires Rust version **1.67** or later.

 As mentioned in the Overview section, the Client is comprised by a library and a CLI that exposes its main functionality.